stared/jekyll-blog-pre-2022/_posts/2016/2016-12-30-why-do-word2vec-analogies-work.markdown

 $$ \vec{v}_a = \vec{v}_b. $$

 Of course, in every practical case we won't get an exact equality, just words being close to each other.
 Words close in this space are often synonyms (e.g. *happy* and *delighted*), antonyms (e.g. *good* and *evil*) or other easily interchangeable words (e.g. *yellow* and *blue*).
-In particular most of opposing ideas (e.g. *religion* and *atheism*) will have similar context.
+In particular most of [opposing ideas](https://en.wikipedia.org/wiki/Horseshoe_theory) (e.g. *religion* and *atheism*) will have similar context.
 If you want to play with that, look at this [word2sense phrase search](https://demos.explosion.ai/sense2vec/?word=machine%20learning&sense=auto).

 What I find much more interesting is that words form a linear space.
-In particular, a zero vector represent a totally uncharacteristic word, occurring with every other word at the random chance level (as its scalar product is always zero, so does PMI with every word).
+In particular, a zero vector represent a totally uncharacteristic word, occurring with every other word at the random chance level (as its scalar product with every word is zero, so is its PMI).

 It is one of the reasons why for vector similarity people often use cosine distance, i.e.